 It has been determined that the human auditory system can perceive frequencies from around 20 Hz up to around 22 kHz.
 The maximum of 22 kHz in young people is lowered to around 20 kHz in adults.
 As we begun to understand resonances of cavities, researchers figured there would be peaks and nulls in the frequency response due to the shape and length of the ear canal and even in the functionality of the middle ear.
 They were right.

-The first measurements by Fletcher used a reference tone of 1000 Hz, which was fluctuated in volume until the participant said it was the same volume as the experimental tone.
+The first measurements reported in the Loudness paper used a reference tone of 1000 Hz, which was fluctuated in volume until the participant said it was the same volume as the experimental tone.
 They repeated this for the entire frequency range of human hearing across many participants and averaged the results.
 The test was performed at the absolute threshold of hearing (very quiet) and incremented at 10 dB until reaching the threshold of pain (very loud).

 Researchers Churcher and King attempted a second set of measurements in 1937 but were so far off the currently accepted mark that their results were ultimately disregarded.
 It was in 1956 that Robinson and Dadson's results were published using the same methodology but a more granular and meticulous approach.

 The Robinson-Dadson team used headphones with their participants while the Fletcher-Munson team used loudspeakers in front of the participants.
 There are two key differences here:

 Headphones offer a purely side presentation of sound from a very close distance from the sound source, while loudspeakers are at a much greater distance from a more realistic angle when considering reflections in a room and in nature.
 The differences in the bass measurements were attempted to be explained away by the use of headphones but the ISO report says the team used 'compensated headphones.'
 To this day, we aren't sure what that even means, so again it's another inconclusive excuse.